MicrosoftDocs/azure-devops-docs/docs/project/wiki/about-readme-wiki.md

 - Workflow guidance about committing or uploading changes and adding branches
 - Project sponsors or contacts

-Here are some great READMEs that use this format and speak to all audiences, for reference and inspiration:
+Here are some great READMEs that use this format and speak to all audiences for reference and inspiration:

 - [ASP.NET Core](https://github.com/aspnet/Home)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)